 Enjoy the festive season in Belfast with the whole family!
-With lots of family experiences to choose from like visiting Santa on an inflatable grotto, catching a festive screening, or heading to see the circus.
+With lots of family experiences to choose from like visiting Santa in his grotto, catching a Christmas Pantomime, or heading to see the circus.
 Here are our top picks for family friendly events happening around the city and beyond.

 Hillsborough Castle & Gardens